Emarioo/BetterThanBatch/README.md

 4. Install a linker from one of these toolchains: GCC, Clang, or MSVC (Microsoft Visual C/C++ Compiler).
 The building section describes how to setup MSVC.

 The compiler is capable of generating object files but you need a linker to turn them into executables.

+Lastly, if you are using vscode then install the BTB Language extension [btb-lang/README.md](/btb-lang/README.md).
+If you are working with other editors then you would need to write the syntax highlighting yourself.
+You can look at the vscode extension's syntax grammar and highlighting and reimplement it for your editor's plugin system.

 # Building